 1. Use Good Quality Chocolate

-The better the chocolate the better the brownies.
+The better the chocolate, the better the brownies will be.
 Use a good quality dark chocolate that contains at least 60% cacao.

 Dark chocolate is ideal for making brownies, but you could also use milk chocolate chips or chocolate chunks of your favorite eating chocolate.